katehret/measuring-language-complexity/README.md

 #### distcomp_functions.r

 An R script containing all functions necessary for the morphological and syntactic manipulation (distortion) of text files, and their subsequent compression.
 It also contains several other functions for implementing the compression technique.
 Morphological manipulation is achieved through the deletion of 10% of all alphabetically transcribed characters in a text file.
-Syntactic manipulation is achieved through the deletion of 10% of all alphabetically transcribed work tokens in a text file.
+Syntactic manipulation is achieved through the deletion of 10% of all alphabetically transcribed word tokens in a text file.
 For more details on how text manipulation works and how morphological and syntactic complexity need to be defined in this context see Ehret (2018, 2017).

 #### distcomp_loop.r